CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl credits', 'firecrawl budget'.
-These are realistic phrases a user would type.
+Provides good coverage of natural phrases a user would say — 'firecrawl cost', 'firecrawl billing', 'reduce firecrawl costs', 'firecrawl pricing', 'firecrawl credits', 'firecrawl budget'.

 3 / 3